-Still seems a bit over your hear?
+Still, if this seems a bit over your head.
 Here is a short video from MoneySmart that can help

-Your superannuation will be yours, so spend the time maximising it's results
+Your superannuation will be yours, so spend the time maximizing it's results

 So there we have the five tips I would suggest to anyone who wants to really beef up and take charge of their superannuation.